DyHealthNet/NApy/README.md

 - **Spearman rank correlation:**  The function `nanpy.spearmanr(data, nan_value=999.0, axis=0, threads=1, return_types=[], use_numba=False)`  computes Spearman's rank correlation coefficients and associated two-sided P-values for all pairs of variables in the given data.
 The P-value roughly indicates the probability of an uncorrelated system producing datasets that have a Spearman correlation at least as extreme as the one computed from the given pairwise data.
 Missing values are pairwisely ignored in the calculations.
 In case two given input variables have length less than three (which can also happen after removal of NAs), P-values are not well-defined and `np.nan` is returned instead.
 The function takes the following arguments:

-  - data [np.ndarray]: Numpy 2D array storing data to compute correlation and pvalues for.
+  - data [np.ndarray, torch.Tensor, pd.DataFrame]: 2D table storing data to compute correlation and pvalues for.
   - nan_value [float, default=-999.0]: Float value representing missing values in the given input data.
   - axis [int, default=0]: Whether to consider rows as variables (axis=0) or columns (axis=1).
   - threads [int, default=1]: How many threads to use in parallel computation.